PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 - *MTTR* = `(time an incident began) - (time an incident ended)`
 - *Change Failure Rate* = `(number of releases triggering incidents) / (number of releases) = 1 - proportion of successful releases `

-In broad terms, these four metrics relate to counting and gathering timings over deployment events (Deployment Frequency & Lead Time) and relating those deployment events to counts and timings of service incidents (giving MTTR and Change Failure Rate).
+In broad terms, these four metrics relate to (1) counting and gathering timings over deployment events (Deployment Frequency & Lead Time) and (2) relating those deployment events to counts and timings of service incidents (MTTR & Change Failure Rate).

 Using a GitOps repo, you can measure *Deployment Frequency* and *Lead Time* based entirely on the Git history.
 This is what we're going to dig into in subsequent sections of this post.
 To help with that, we'll use `askgit`.
 It's a CLI tool to query git repo history via SQL.